tstenner1/Create-Dynamic-Tables-With-Javascript/README.md

 # JavaScript and DOM Manipulation

-In this repository I wrote code that will create a table dynamically based upon a provided dataset.
+In this repository I wrote code that created a dynamic table based upon a provided dataset.
 I also needed to allow users to filter the table data for specific values.
 I used JavaScript, HTML, and CSS, and D3.js on the web pages.

 ### Part 1: Automatic Table and Date Search